Juneseogi/juneseogi.github.io/_pages/nonparametric-lab.md

 permalink: /teaching/nonparametric-lab/
 author_profile: true
 ---
-This page contains course materials for Nonparametric Statistics and Lab (326.414).<br>
+This page contains course materials for Nonparametric Statistics and Lab (326.414).

-These materials were developed with reference to the following textbook:
+These materials were developed with reference to the following textbook:<br>
 **Sungkyu Jung, *Nonparametric Statistics with R*, Free Academy, 2022.**

 ### Week 1